-WSDS 2022 will offer two half-day courses on Thursday, October 6.
-Courses are ticketed events that require an additional fee.
+WSDS 2022 offered two half-day courses on Thursday, October 6.
+Courses were ticketed events that required an additional fee.

 Thursday, October 6

 SC1 - Navigating the Privacy-Utility Tradeoff: An Introduction to Data Privacy Techniques